Naga Morich substitute options arranged side by side for cooking swaps

 Habanero is far too mild at 100,000-350,000 SHU.
 Despite sharing the same species and a recognizable fruity flavor, the heat gap is enormous - you would need to use four to five times as much, which floods the dish with flavor long before the heat approaches Naga Morich levels.

-When substituting Naga Morich (1M–1.5M SHU), always start with less of a hotter substitute and add more to taste.
-For milder substitutes, you can increase the quantity.
+Substitution tip: When substituting Naga Morich (1M–1.5M SHU), start with less of a hotter substitute and add more to taste.
+For milder substitutes, increase the quantity.
 Our swap ratio calculator gives precise conversion amounts, and the heat unit converter translates between Scoville and other scales.

 Fact-Checked & Expert Reviewed